-Jutting out of Java’s northeastern corner is the island of Madura.
-At its far eastern tip lies Sumenep, a historically significant regency home to bull-racing, enticing traditions and idyllic beaches.
+Jutting out of Java’s northeastern corner like the incisor of an ancient predator is the island of Madura.
+At the far eastern tip of this jagged landmass lies Sumenep, a historically significant regency home to bull-racing, enticing traditions and idyllic beaches.
 Until recently an oft-neglected corner of Indonesia, this endlessly fascinating destination is slowly revealing itself to visitors.

 Why is Sumenep so important?

-For such a little-known destination, Sumenep has played a considerable role in Indonesia’s development.
-This is traceable to the 13th century and the Mongol invasion of Java.
+For such a little-known destination, Sumenep can claim a role of considerable in Indonesia’s development, traceable to the 13th century and the Mongol invasion of Java.
 It was a period of rebellion which saw Raden Wijaya, heir to the Kingdom of Singhasari, flee to Madura in 1292 following a coup d’etat by Jayakatwang, Kediri’s viceroy.

 It was in Kota Sumenep, the regency’s capital city, that the area’s governor, Aria Wiraraja, implemented a scheme to establish a new kingdom: he and Wijaya would ally themselves with the Mongol horde to defeat Jayakatwang.
-The plan worked and by 1293 Jayakatwang had been beaten before the coalition forces turned their attention to routing the invaders.
+The plan worked, and by 1293 Jayakatwang tasted defeat before the coalition forces turned their attention to routing the invaders.
 Power thus gained, a new Javanese kingdom, Majapahit, was forged with Wijaya at its head.

-As befitting its historic significance, Sumenep is known as ‘the Soul of Madura’, where aristocratic grace and ancient traditions exist proudly alongside a culture of hospitality.
-The Madurese are perceived as a tough, pious people, but they are also among Indonesia’s most courteous hosts.
-Visitors should expect a warm welcome and friendly incredulity that anyone has taken the time to visit.
+As befitting its historical significance, Sumenep is known as ‘the Soul of Madura’, where aristocratic grace and ancient traditions exist proudly alongside a culture of hospitality.
+Over time, the Madurese garnered the reputations a tough, pious people, but they are also among Indonesia’s most courteous hosts.
+Visitors should expect a warm welcome and friendly disbelief that anyone has taken the time to come to the island.